jackseagrist/Wildfire_Hackathon/index.md

 Need the analyst to explain the outputs

 Attached to the email is a screen shot showing the models we typically use to support incidents, an overview of WFDSS and the modeling support embedded within the site, and a guide to the use of Fire Behavior Fuel Models that are used in the models.
+Our initial approach was to use machine learning techniques to develop a model which could predict the fire spread for a given period of time based on open source satellite imagery.
+However, after initial development we realized due to the complex nature of fire behavior we did not have access to enough data or data with the temporal and spatial resolution required to make an effective model.
+We switched our approach and began to search for exisiting models and tools that we could use to implement in our prototype.
+We came across a few model

+FlamMap 6 .
+FlamMap 6 description. how to use it.
+How we used it in our situation

+Here are some links for some stuff I found for the model.
+Able to generate perimeters with Flammap 6 software.
+But someone made a set of python scripts for generating perimeter to webmap, could maybe use that.
+Also could maybe use outputs from flammap to train AI model.
+This pdf lists out a lot of the other perimeter prediction softwares as well (Farsite, Nexus, Wi-fire, ArcFuels) http://unigis.sbg.ac.at/files_en/Mastertheses/Full/104195.pdf

+Flammap Process
+1) download lcp data from Landfire 2) get fuel moisture conditions from https://www.wfas.net/index.php/national-fuel-moisture-database-moisture-drought-103 or https://firesafesanmateo.org/resources/live-fuel-moisture 3) find wind data from that day to use with wind ninja 4) foliar moisture?
+5) try to find wtr and wnd files https://www.wunderground.com/history/weekly/us/ca/santa-rosa/KSTS/date/2018-10-25 https://www.meteoblue.com/en/weather/historyclimate/climatemodelled/santa-rosa_united-states-of-america_5393287

 ### Automation